outerport/paramit/README.md

 ## What is Haipera?

-Haipera is an open-source framework to take scripts and make them 'production ready'.
+Haipera is an open-source framework to take scripts and notebooks and make them 'production ready'.

 - 🦥 **Config files without any code.** Automatically probes the source code to generate reproducible config files.
 - 🐳 **Deploy on virtualenv for reproducible experiments.** Takes care of all the virtual environments of your code for maximum reproducibility of experiments.